afruzaakter/rokon-drone-project/README.md

 This project was bootstrapped with [Create React App](https://vermillion-twilight-4e2690.netlify.app/).

-## Available Scripts
+## Project Description:

-In the project directory, you can run:
+.
+At first work  react project create and components create .
+React Router install and code  setup.
+.
+React fontawesome , react bootstrap, rechart install, and   setup.
+. app.js Router setup, Header design, Home page design, blogs page,Customer Review page , design etc.

 ### `npm start`

 Runs the app in the development mode.\
-Open [https://vermillion-twilight-4e2690.netlify.app/]() to view it in your browser.
+Project Live Link:  [https://vermillion-twilight-4e2690.netlify.app/]() to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.